Dan-Buck/kivi-timer/README.md

     Athlete ID 3,First Name 3,Last Name 3
     ```
    Remember to specify gender for each upload. <b>NB: there can only be one group per male/female/combined category.</b>
-- Press "Reset", which will queue the athletes and timers for all screens.
+- Press "Reset Entire Round", which will queue the athletes and timers for all screens.
-- Now hitting "Start/Resume" will lead with a 5s countdown then immediately into the round timer.
+- Now hitting "Start/Resume" will lead with a 5s countdown then immediately into the Stage 1 round timer.
 - The "Next Climber" button is for indefinite-length rounds such as finals.
 Click it when a climber finished to reset the timer and advance the round.
+"Reset Timer" will reset the timer without changing the roundstate.
 - It is good practice to click "Clear Athete Data" between rounds if not restarting the server.
-- Use the "Place Athlete" feature only if needed to resume a round that was interrupted by server outage.
+- Use the "Place Athlete" feature only if needed to resume a round that was interrupted, e.g. server outage.
+NB: you can enter negative stages if desired.

 ### MISC folder
 This folder contains several files used at runtime that may be useful to you: